ndiego/easy-plugin-stats/readme.txt

 **Added**

 * Add the Plugin Stat block.
-* Add the Plugin Link block variation for the Button block.
+* Add the Plugin Button block variation for the Button block.

 **Changed**